-4. The Network Settings screen will appear.
+5. The Network Setting screen (Figure 7-12) will appear.

 If your network has a DHCP server, click the radio button next to Obtain an IP address automatically (DHCP).
 Click the Next button to continue, or click the Back button to return to the previous screen.
-Then go to Step 5.

 If your network does not have a DHCP server, click the radio button next to Specify the IP address.
 Enter an IP Address, Subnet Mask, Default Gateway, and DNS appropriate for your network.
-Enter each address in this format: xxx.xxx.xxx.xxx (the x's represent the numbers that make up each address).
+Enter each address in this format: xxx.xxx.xxx (the x's represent the numbers that make up each address).
 You must specify the IP Address and Subnet Mask on this screen.
 If you are unsure about the Default Gateway and DNS addresses, then leave these fields alone.
-Click the Next button to continue, or click the Back button to return to the previous screen.
-Then go to Step 5.